marmolleonardo/marmolleonardo/README.md

 - 🤝 I’m looking for help with [Dev to](https://dev.to/)

-- 💬 Ask me about **Ruby and Ruby on Rails, Javascritpt, Typescript, Databases, Azure Platform**
+- 💬 Ask me about **Ruby and Ruby on Rails, Javascript, Typescript, Databases, Azure Platform**

 - 📫 How to reach me **marmolleonardo@gmail.com**